Nigel2392/go-django/queries/docs/getting_started.md

-# Getting Started with go-django-queries
+# Getting Started with the queries package

-This guide will help you get started with the `go-django-queries` package.
+This guide will help you get started with the `queries` package in `go-django`.

 ---